okeyoallan/bioinformatics-internship/README.md

 To become part of the big data team that will find long lasting solutions to health crisis and as well as be one of the leading bioinformaticians in Africa.

 ## Road Map
-_Below is an outline of the steps I will have to undertake to be able to achieve both my short-term and long-term goals._
+_Below is an outline of the steps I intend to undertake to be able to achieve both my short-term and long-term goals._